Board elections - Spring 2020

 - Attend a board meeting

-- Complete a new candidate welcome call with the Elections Team
+- Complete an introductory call with the Elections Nomination Committee

-All owner-members were sent an email newsletter (at their email address on file) announcing elections.
-Voting is available by mail, and online (in person voting is close due to Coronavirus).
-Please note: if you unsubscribed from our mailing lis, we are unable to email you a newsletter.
-You must re-subscribe here.
+All owner-members receive an email (at their email address on file) announcing elections.
+Voting is available by mail and online.
+Please note: if you unsubscribed from our mailing list, you are missing important owner information.
+Please re-subscribe yourself here.

 Update your address